Your diet after gastric bypass surgery

 Remember to eat slowly and chew each bite very slowly and completely.
 Do not swallow food until it is smooth.
 The opening between your new stomach pouch and your intestines is very small.
 Food that is not chewed well can block this opening.

 - Take at least 20 to 30 minutes to eat a meal.
 If you vomit or have pain under your breastbone during or after eating, you may be eating too fast.

 - Eat 6 small meals throughout the day instead of 3 big meals.
 Do not snack between meals.

 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
 Some of these are pasta, rice, bread, raw vegetables, and meats, especially steak.
+It may be better to stay away from these types of foods, and you should get advice from your provider about this.
 Adding a low-fat sauce, broth, or gravy can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.

-You will need to drink up to 8 cups (2 L) of water or other calorie-free liquids every day.
+You will need to drink up to 8 cups (2 liters) of water or other calorie-free liquids every day.
 Follow these guidelines for drinking: